Manarat International University: Library

-Manarat International University library — MIU Library — has more than 16,000 books, 200 e-books, 150 DVDs and a collection of print journals and other publications.
-The library subscribes to 10 local journals, 5 foreign and 5 local magazines, one foreign daily and most of the leading national dailies published from Dhaka.
+Manarat International University library (MIU Library) has more than 16,000 books, 200 e-books, 150 DVDs, and a collection of print journals and other publications.
+The library subscribes to 10 local and 5 foreign journals, 5 local magazines, one foreign daily, and most of the leading national dailies published from Dhaka.
 The library can accommodate over 200 students in its reading rooms.
-On average 800 students use the library each day.
-The library has two branches: one at Gulshan Campus and another at Mirpur Campus.
+On average, 800 students use the library each day.
+The library has two branches: one at Gulshan Campus, another at Mirpur Campus.

 Research scope

 Manarat University inspires and provides ample opportunity for research.
 The pharmacy department's laboratories are well equipped by modern research items.
 It has launched the following labs for pharmacy department: